Robert the Bruce

 Later, the Bruces had to move away from Scotland after the Scottish nobles led by John Comyn, turned against them and seized their estates at Carrick and Annandale.
 Edward I provided refuge to Robert and his family and gave them command of Carlisle Castle.

-Start of War of Independence: In 1296, Comyn led Scottish forces attacked Carlisle castle.
+Start of War of Independence: In 1296, Comyn led Scottish forces to attack Carlisle castle.
 Edward I considered it an attack on England and invaded Scotland the same year.
-He inflicted crushing defeat on Scotts in Battle of Dunbar.
-He deposed King John and imprisoned him in Tower of London.
+He inflicted crushing defeat on Scotts in the Battle of Dunbar.
+He deposed King John and imprisoned him in the Tower of London.
 Bruces were given back control of Annandale and Carrick and swore allegiance to Edward I.

 In 1297, Robert Bruce, in a surprising move joined the Scottish revolt against tyrannical rule of English in Scotland.
 In 1298, Edward defeated Scots led by William Wallace in the Battle of Falkirk.
 In 1301, Edward embarked on another campaign in Scotland but achieved little against Scots and a truce was signed between the two sides after which Bruce yet again joined Edward’s camp.

-In 1305, William Wallace was captured and executed by English.
-In 1306, after a heated scuffle, Robert killed John Comyn, the most powerful noble in Scotland and Robert’s arch nemesis.
+In 1305, William Wallace was captured and executed by the English.
+In 1306, after a heated scuffle, Robert killed John Comyn, the most powerful noble in Scotland and Robert’s arch-nemesis.
 Six weeks later he became King of Scotland.